 GitHub

-GitHub connects OpenVibely to repositories and review workflows.
-Use it when projects should be created from GitHub sources or when completed task changes should become pull requests.
+GitHub connects OpenVibely to repositories, issues, pull requests, and review feedback.
+Use it to create projects from GitHub repositories, let agents work with issues, and publish reviewed task changes as linked pull requests.

 What Users Do In The App